taiman9/Machine-learning/softmax-regression/README.md

 input data.

 Vectorization:It is important to vectorize your code so that it runs quickly.
-Ground truth: ThegroundTruthis a matrix M such that M[c, n] = 1 if sample n has label c, and 0 otherwise.
+Ground truth: The ground Truth is a matrix M such that M[c, n] = 1 if sample n has label c, and 0 otherwise.
 This can be done quickly, without a loop, using the SciPy function sparse.coomatrix().
-Specifically,coomatrix((data, (i, j)))constructs a matrix A such that A[i[k], j[k]] = data[k], where the shape is inferred from the index arrays.
+Specifically, coomatrix((data, (i, j))) constructs a matrix A such that A[i[k], j[k]] = data[k], where the shape is inferred from the index arrays.
 The code for cumputing the ground truth matrix has been provided for you.
-Overflow:Make sure that you prevent overflow when computing the softmax proba- bilities, as shown on the slides in Lecture 4.
+Overflow: Make sure that you prevent overflow when computing the softmax proba- bilities.
-Numerical gradient:Once you implemented the cost and the gradient insoftmaxCost, implement code for computing the gradient numerically in computeNumericalGradi- ent.py.
+Numerical gradient: Once you implemented the cost and the gradient insoftmaxCost, implement code for computing the gradient numerically in computeNumericalGradient.py.
 Code is provided in checkNumericalGradient.py for you to test your numerical gradient implementation.
-Gradient checking:Use computeNumericalGradient.py to make sure that your soft- maxCost.py is computing gradients correctly.
+Gradient checking: Use computeNumericalGradient.py to make sure that your soft- maxCost.py is computing gradients correctly.
 This is done by running the main pro- gram in Debug mode, i.e.python3 softmaxExercise.py --debug.
 When debugging, you can speed up gradient checking by reducing the number of parameters your model